tjuzek/om-uid/README.md

 Per-item provenance is recorded in the `source` and `via` columns; the naturally occurring items originate from third-party corpora and are included for research under fair use.

+The included paper PDF remains under its own terms (CC BY 4.0; Open Mind, MIT Press), separate from the code and data licences above.

 ## Contact